- Would you like to invest in the Dow Jones – also known as the Dow Jones Industrial Average – a stock market index of 30 leading US companies?

 - Large companies, little diversification.
 If you invest in a Dow Jones index tracker, your investment depends on the performance of a small set of companies, albeit very large ones.

-- US trading hours.
-NYSE and NASDAQ trading hours (9:30am to 4:00pm US Eastern time, Monday to Friday) are more than 12 hours behind the east coast, which can be inconvenient when placing price-sensitive orders.
+- US market trading hours.
+NYSE and NASDAQ trading hours (9:30am to 4:00pm US Eastern time, Monday to Friday) are six hours behind UK time, which can be inconvenient when placing price-sensitive orders.

 - Foreign currency risk.
-Having a trading account in AUD, and trading in shares or funds priced in USD, exposes you to foreign currency risk and foreign exchange conversion fees.
+Having a trading account in USD, and trading in shares or funds priced in USD, exposes you to foreign currency risk and foreign exchange conversion fees.

 - Foreign event volatility.
 US share prices are subject to volatility caused by events occurring in the US only, whose potential effects may not be immediately apparent to overseas investors.